Decorative Window Finishes

 If you'd like to make a statement, opt for a more decorative handle, such as a monkey-tail handle.
 Metallic chrome and brass handles add a modern, sleek update to your window, while rustic, ornate designs provide a luxurious touch.

 Made for you and you only, you have complete control over the design of your windows down to the final, decorative details.
-To start the process and receive a quote for your unique double-glazed windows, get in touch by filling out the quick and easy form below.
+To view our huge range of door furnishings here.